“What can I say? I got carried away.”

 “Bye, everyone!”
 Cora called out, giving a single wave that spanned her arm’s reach.

-Then Cora was dragging her down the steps and to the car.
+She nodded, and then Cora was dragging her down the steps and to the car.

 Abi looked out the window but couldn’t make out Cora’s face in the dark.
 “Yes.
 It was the perfect celebration.”
 Her words sounded sluggish to her own ears.